SakSal-tech/trade-capture-system/docs/FrontEndDeveloperLog.md

 Async UX (medium priority)
 Loading state for an in-flight save and a Snackbar for success/error.
 Template UI (UX)
-You still need a visible templates picker (native <select> or the project Dropdown) that calls insertAtCursor(...) — currently templatesToUse is defined but not used in the JSX.
+I still need a visible templates picker (native <select> or the project Dropdown) that calls insertAtCursor(...) — currently templatesToUse is defined but not used in the JSX.
 Decide template semantics: if an explicit empty array from parent should mean “no templates”, change fallback to const templatesToUse = templates === undefined ? defaultTemplates : templates;
 Accessibility and small fixes
 Link the label to the textarea for screen-readers: give the textarea an id and change label to <label htmlFor="settlement-instructions">.